Sharon’s Shortcuts is an educational resource for people who primarily use keyboard shortcuts to access a computer.

 Some PC users do not have the option of using the mouse and so they are left behind when accessing this information.
 This site gives step by step instructions on using a PC without the mouse, to try and level the playing field a little.

 The shortcuts are standard which means that anyone can use them regardless of ability and assistive software.
 Raising awareness of using a computer without the mouse will also promote more Universal Design in applications and on the Web.

 This site is for anyone who loves keyboard shortcuts, whether out of choice or necessity!

 Who is Sharon?

 I’m passionate about keyboard shortcuts and touch typing.
-I’m an experienced IT tutor who has been working with people with a vision impairment for over 10 years as part of the NCBI working for People with Sight Loss in Ireland.
-I recently left employment with the NCBI with a dream to create this site and start up my own tutoring business.
+I’m an experienced IT tutor who has been working with people with a vision impairment for about 14 years, firstly as part of the NCBI working for People with Sight Loss in Ireland and now as part of Sight and Sound Technology Ireland.

 I believe that everyone should have access to the information they need to improve their IT skills, whichever way they use a PC, and whatever their abilities are.

-I have a reputation in my classroom of banning the use of the mouse!
-This is not strictly true, but I do believe that all PC users can benefit from using shortcuts instead of clicking.
+I believe that all PC users can benefit from using shortcuts instead of clicking.